-- a short term incentive bonus of \$8,538 relating to performance of the company in 2011 - a long term incentive payment of \$5,223 relating to performance of the company in 2011 - \$1000 of shares under an employee share scheme
+- a long term incentive bonus of \$12,586, relating to performance in 2013, and - \$1,000 of shares under an employee share grant.

-• Employment Contracts
+Employment Contracts

 Mr K Johnsen, Ms Madelin and Mr Leighton are employed through employment contracts.
 Under the terms of the Employment Contract with Mr Johnsen both parties are required to provide 6 months' notice to terminate the agreement.
 The Employment Contracts for Ms Madelin and Mr Leighton require both parties to provide one month's notice to terminate the contract.